 Here are some ideas and suggestions to get you started.

 - Do some reading on the relationship between digital history and digital humanities, and on teaching public history to figure out whether you want to teach a digital history course, a digital humanities course, or a public history course with a digital focus.
-Alternatively, you might decide to teach a more traditional history course with several digital assignments before jumping into teaching a strictly digital history course, and this checklist will help you integrate digital history and/or digital humanities into your course.
+Alternatively, you might decide to teach a more traditional history course with several digital assignments before jumping into teaching a strictly digital history course; this checklist will help you integrate digital history and/or digital humanities into your course.

 - Survey a range of digital history syllabi.
 You may want to teach a course on historical sources, extending from manuscripts to digital databases, in line with this syllabus, which utilizes University of Virginia library and local resources and offers instructors and students a more traditional approach to digital history.
 Or perhaps you want to teach a digital history class with an emphasis on skills, labs, and projects, like this Digital History class at York University.
-For a hybrid of these two approaches, see our Introduction to Digital History syllabus available here and in our “Teaching” section.
+For a hybrid of these two approaches, see our Introduction to Digital History syllabus available here.
 Another option is to create a digital history course based on your location, like this New York City-based course offered at NYU.
 For a graduate-level course, you might explore this syllabus for Digital History and New Media at Auburn University.

 - On days that assignments are due, consider basing student participation grades on the questions they pose on each other’s posts.
-This will ensure that students are reading (and learning from) each other’s work, and it will help facilitate a sense of community online that can compensate for the less-personal aspects of online learning.
+This will ensure that students are reading (and learning from) each other’s work and will help facilitate a sense of community online that can compensate for the less-personal aspects of online learning.

 - The web offers infinite choice and opportunity for individual initiative, so give students choice in their assignments.
-You may discover, through them, online databases and sources that you were previously unaware of!
+You may discover, through them, online databases and sources that you were previously unaware of.

 - Regardless of the emphasis of your digital history course, you probably want to include a mix of theoretical and historical readings as well as how-to articles or videos, like this page on How to Cite an Image in Chicago Style and this video that discusses fair use.
-Striking a balance between academic and “how-to” content allows students to see the big picture (why the class and their work in it is important) and to gain skills and digital literacy that will benefit them in other classes and in their professional lives.
+Striking a balance between scholarly and “how-to” content allows students to see the big picture (why the class and their work in it is important) and to gain skills and digital literacy that will benefit them in other classes and in their professional lives.

 - Consider allowing students to tailor projects to their interests.
-A student who plans to become a middle-school teacher, for example, may want to take on a different digital history project than a student who wants to work in a museum, or a student who is majoring in computer science.
+A student who plans to become a middle-school teacher, for example, may want to take on a different digital history project than a student who wants to work in a museum or a student who is majoring in computer science.

 Above all, expect your digital history class to be different from other history classes you have taught.
 You may opt not to lecture or give tests.
-You may not be able to get Gen Ed designations for your class because it is not content-based.
+You may not be able to get Gen Ed designations for your class because it’s not content-based.
 And you may find that you have to tweak your syllabus as you go, as you learn more about digital history.